 This discriminatory practice undermines not only Main Street retailers but also the communities they support.
-The $24 billion in lost sales tax is revenue badly needed by cash-strapped state and local governments to pay the salaries of essential workers such as police officers, firefighters, ambulance crews, and schoolteachers.
+The billions of dollars in lost sales tax is revenue badly needed by cash-strapped state and local governments to pay the salaries of essential workers such as police officers, firefighters, ambulance crews, and schoolteachers.
 All of those public workers are among retailers’ customers, and when customers lose their jobs retailers lose sales.

 NRF Advocates for Sales Tax Fairness

-It’s time to level the playing field so all retailers — no matter which channel they sell in — can remain competitive.
-While a number of states have passed their own legislation attempting to address the issue, NRF believes the solution to sales tax collection must be mandated by federal law; be fair and apply to all sellers; and be flexible enough for states to adopt and sellers to comply.
+NRF believes it’s time to level the playing field so all retailers — no matter which channel they sell in — can remain competitive.
+While a number of states have passed their own legislation attempting to address the issue, NRF believes the solution to sales tax collection must be mandated by federal law, be fair and apply to all sellers, and be flexible enough for states to adopt and sellers to comply.

 Time for Retailers to Get Involved

-Contact Congress and tell lawmakers about the impact untaxed Internet sales have on local stores, jobs, and economy.
-It’s time to pass the Marketplace Fairness Act and level the playing field between online and brick-and-mortar retailers.
+Retailers who support sales tax fairness legislation should contact Congress and tell lawmakers about the impact untaxed Internet sales have on local stores, jobs, and economy.
+NRF believes it’s time to pass legislation that would level the playing field between online and brick-and-mortar retailers.